 Traveling By Train

-The easiest way to navigate the Cinque Terre is to travel by train and it’s really the only way to be able to see all five villages in one day.
+The easiest way to navigate the Cinque Terre is to travel by train.
+It’s really the only way to be able to see all five villages in one day.
 The Cinque Terre train line connects La Spezia-Riomaggiore-Manarola-Corniglia-Vernazza-Monterosso al Mare-Levanto (and some also to Sestri Levante.)

-The duration of the train rides is only a few minutes between each town and you’ll even see some scenic views from your window.
+The duration of the train rides is only a few minutes between each town and you’ll have scenic views from your window.

 It’s helpful to save a screenshot of the Cinque Terre train schedule to your phone.
 Some trains come every 15 minutes, some could come every 30, so it’s helpful to know while you’re exploring what train you want to catch.

-There are not many seating options on the train platforms and they get packed with tourists, especially during an Italian summer.
+There are not many seating options on the train platforms and they get packed with tourists, especially during summer in Italy.

 Cinque Terre Train Card